boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Enable Smooth Scroll

-On enabling this support, the chart scroll bar thumb-size will be calculated based on the total records count.
-So, you can see the last record by performing a single scroll.
+When this support is enabled, the size of the chart scroll bar thumb will be calculated based on the total number of records.
+This will allow you to view the last record by simply scrolling once.

 #### Page Size

-This option allows you to set number of records needs to be fetched on initial load.
+This option allows you to set the number of records that need to be fetched on initial load.

 ### Legend Settings